George Washington Carver: Relationships

 Carver never married.
 At age 40, he began a courtship with Sarah L. Hunt, an elementary school teacher and the sister-in-law of Warren Logan, Treasurer of Tuskegee Institute.
 This lasted three years until she took a teaching job in California.
 In her 2015 biography, Christina Vella reviews his relationships and suggests that Carver was bisexual and constrained by mores of his historic period.

 When he was 70, Carver established a friendship and research partnership with the scientist Austin W. Curtis Jr. This young black man, a graduate of Cornell University, had some teaching experience before coming to Tuskegee.
 Carver bequeathed to Curtis his royalties from an authorized 1943 biography by Rackham Holt.
 After Carver died in 1943, Curtis was fired from Tuskegee Institute.
 He left Alabama and resettled in Detroit.
 There he manufactured and sold peanut-based personal care products.

 Death

-Upon returning home one day, Carver took a bad fall down a flight of stairs; he was found unconscious by a maid who took him to a hospital.
-Carver died January 5, 1943, at the age of 79 from complications (anemia) resulting from this fall.
+Upon returning home one day, Carver suffered a bad fall down a flight of stairs; he was found unconscious by a maid who took him to a hospital.
+Carver died January 5, 1943, at the age of 78 or 79 from complications (anemia) resulting from this fall.
+His death came when he was sitting up in bed while painting a Christmas card which said, "Peace on earth and goodwill to all men."
+Carver biographer Prema Ramakrishnan said of him that "His death was characteristic of him and his entire life’s work."
 He was buried next to Booker T. Washington at Tuskegee University.
 Due to his frugality, Carver's life savings totaled $60,000, all of which he donated in his last years and at his death to the Carver Museum and to the George Washington Carver Foundation.

 On his grave was written, "He could have added fortune to fame, but caring for neither, he found happiness and honor in being helpful to the world."